yarnpkg/berry/packages/gatsby/content/features/plugnplay.md

 >
 > Are you a library author trying to make your library compatible with the Plug'n'Play installation strategy?
 Do you want to use the PnP API for something awesome?
 If the answer to any of these questions is yes, make sure to visit the [PnP API](/advanced/pnpapi) page after reading the introduction!

-Unveiled in September 2018, Plug'n'Play is a new innovative installation strategy for Node.
-Based on prior works from other languages (for example [autoload](https://getcomposer.org/doc/04-schema.md#autoload) from PHP), it presents interesting characteristics that build upon the regular commonjs `require` workflow in an almost completely backward-compatible way.
+Unveiled in September 2018, Plug'n'Play is an innovative installation strategy for [Node](https://nodejs.org/).
+Based on prior work in other languages (for example [autoload](https://getcomposer.org/doc/04-schema.md#autoload) for PHP), it presents interesting characteristics that build upon the regular [CommonJS](https://en.wikipedia.org/wiki/CommonJS) `require` workflow in an almost completely backward-compatible way.

 ```toc
 # This code block gets replaced with the Table of Contents